Arpan28-dev/Diabetes-Prediction/README.md

 <div align="center">

-Part of the [Machine Learning Projects](https://github.com/shsarv/Machine-Learning-Projects) collection by [Sarvesh Kumar Sharma](https://github.com/Arpan28-dev)
+Part of the [Machine Learning Projects](https://github.com/shsarv/Machine-Learning-Projects) collection by [Arpan Chowdhury](https://github.com/Arpan28-dev)

 ⭐ Star the main repo if this helped you!